Travel Safety Pre-Departure Advice

 Three months to Departure

 Finalise your travel and placement arrangements, complete inoculations and get necessary visas.
-Sort out budgets and how to carry money (Pre-loaded money cards, debit/credit cards, traveller cheques), Insurance, purchase or borrow kit, get a guide book and country/continent map.
+Sort out budgets and how to carry money (pre-loaded money cards, debit/credit cards, traveller cheques), Insurance, purchase or borrow kit, get a guide book and country/continent map.
 Book the first night's accommodation.
 Start reading up and researching your destination.

-Book Objective's Travel Safety Course!
+Book Objective's Gap Year Travel Safety Course

-It's really good to attend the course a few months before departure if possible as we give lots of advice on destinations as well as all the practical safety stuff.
-Coming early allows time to reorganise routes, purchase travel kit, book inoculations etc. Before you go, it's worth getting some good Apps for your phone; hostelworld, hostelZ, travelhealth, tripsplitter (if going in a group)
+It is really good to attend the course a few months before departure if possible as we give lots of advice on destinations as well as all the practical safety stuff.
+Coming early allows time to reorganise routes, purchase travel kit, book inoculations etc.

-Also consider getting e-version of guide books, The Lonely Planet books are excellent on ibooks!
+Also consider getting e-version of guide books, The Lonely Planet books are excellent on ibooks.

 Travel Documents:

-Travel tickets, vaccination card, contact addresses visa(s), passport, good Apps for phone.
+Travel tickets, vaccination card, contact addresses visa(s), passport, good apps for phone.

 Insurance: